 If you have an interest in other museums, check out this post to see all the great museums Omaha has.

 You can also schedule a a tour!
-Some of the more popular ones include the Old Market Beer & Bites Walk and a one-hour Old Market History Walk.
+A popular one is the one-hour Old Market History Walk.

 Still more time?
 Venture over to The Bob, our pedestrian bridge over the Missouri River and the small but interesting Lewis & Clark National Park Discover Center.
 In another two years, our riverfront is going to be a top attraction with a science center, ropes course (on the Council Bluffs side), and outdoor recreation, and I’ll move this recommendation up.